 Shaping might discount the value of a future reward versus a more immediate reward, or encourage exploration by shrinking the size of rewards around the goal.

-Sometimes, a reward function might specify temporal as well as spatial considerations, to encourage ordered sequences of actions.
-However, if a shaped reward function is becoming very large and complex, consider breaking up the problem into smaller stages and using concept networks.
+Sometimes, a reward function might specify temporal and spatial considerations, to encourage ordered sequences of actions.
+However, if a shaped reward function is becoming large and complex, consider breaking up the problem into smaller stages and using concept networks.

 Concept networks allow specifying and reusing domain-specific knowledge and subject matter expertise to collect a wanted ordering of behavior into a specific sequence of separate tasks.
 Concept networks help constrain the search space within which the agent can operate and take actions.